CHERRY BLOSSOM: A SYMBOL OF NEW LIFE

 “A glimpse of Ueno Park” - Hiroshi, 1937

-Here’s another ukiyo-e highlight: wonderful triptych by Hiroshige.
+Here’s another ukiyo-e highlight: a wonderful triptych by Hiroshige.
 A group of Japanese women dressed in traditional kimonos walk amongst the blossoming Sakura trees at Ueno.

 “Flower Viewing at Ueno, the eastern capital” - Hiroshige, 1848